Evolution of Gaussian Concentration Bounds under Diffusions: Nonlinear semigroup, gradient bounds, and coupling

-and we find \eqref{dtcoup}, {\em i.e.}, the time evolution of the constant in the Gaussian concentration bound is the same in general as for the special case of a Gaussian starting measure.
-If we have a standard Brownian motion, then the coupling rate $\gamma(t)=1$ and the formula \eqref{dtcoupdif} reads ($\|a\|=1$)
+and we find \eqref{dtcoup}, {\em i.e.}, the time evolution of the constant in the Gaussian concentration bound is the same in general as for the special case of a Gaussian starting measure, as we may take $C_2=1$.
+If we have a standard Brownian motion, then $\upgamma(t)=1$ and the formula \eqref{dtcoupdif} reads (since $\|a\|=1$)

 which is sharp if the starting measure is the normal law $\mu_0=\caN(0,\si^2)$, which at time $t$ gives $\mu_t=\caN(0,\si^2+t)$.